Your web browser is outdated and may be insecure

 Presentations

-You may be asked to present on a topic, either sent in advance of the assessment date or given on the day, with time allowed to prepare the presentation beforehand.
-(If you need advice about presentations, see our page on presentation skills.)
+You may be asked to present on a topic.
+This could either be sent in advance of the assessment date, or given on the day, with time allowed to prepare the presentation beforehand.
+Recruiters will be looking at your research skills, communication skills, and influencing skills.

 Psychometric tests